prajwal-3-14159/Lambda-2022-project/README.md

     here, instructors mail id is: clientmail31415@gmail.com and the servers mail id
     is: servermail314@gmail.com.
     Passwords of both mail ids is: Qmpzg+123
-    After adding the images the pickling.py file should be run to train the images the web app deplyed on heroku link: https://engage-2022-face-recognition.herokuapp.com/
+    After adding new images the pickling.py file should be run to train the images the web app deplyed on heroku link: https://engage-2022-face-recognition.herokuapp.com/

  ## student and admin login